zetxx/router-rpi-4G/router/app/README.md

-cd into app dir
-`docker build -t i2c .`
+cd into app dir then `docker build -t i2c .`